MaibornWolff/dcos-deploy/README.md

 ### Limitations
 * Deleting packages/apps/jobs is not supported: Since dcos-deploy does not keep a state it cannot detect if you remove a service/app/job from its configuration.
 Therefore you are responsible to delete any no longer wanted entities yourself.
-* Frameworks/packages with more complicated update procedures (like Edge-LB) are at the moment not supported.
+* Frameworks/packages with more complicated update procedures (like Edge-LB) are at the moment not fully supported.

 ## Requirements
-* A DC/OS cluster (dcos-deploy has been tested with DC/OS 1.11 EE)
+* A DC/OS cluster with version >= 1.11 (for features like secrets an EE cluster is needed)
 * dcos-cli installed  and connected to your cluster (to verify it works run `dcos node` and it should display a list of nodes in your cluster)

 If you want to run it from source, aditionally you need: